 Beta blockers ameliorate the symptoms of hyperthyroidism that are caused by increased beta-adrenergic tone.
 These include palpitations, tachycardia, tremulousness, anxiety, and heat intolerance.
 Thus, a beta-blocker should be started (assuming there are no contraindications to its use) in most patients as soon as the diagnosis of hyperthyroidism is made, even before determining the cause of the hyperthyroidism.
 They should be continued until resolution of hyperthyroidism.

 The clinical use and efficacy of beta blockers in the treatment of hyperthyroidism will be reviewed here.
 The clinical manifestations, diagnosis, and treatment of hyperthyroidism are reviewed separately.
-(See "Overview of the clinical manifestations of hyperthyroidism in adults" and "Diagnosis of hyperthyroidism" and "Treatment of Graves' hyperthyroidism" and "Surgery in the treatment of hyperthyroidism: Indications, preoperative preparation, and postoperative follow-up" and "Thyroid storm".)
+(See "Overview of the clinical manifestations of hyperthyroidism in adults" and "Diagnosis of hyperthyroidism" and "Treatment of Graves' hyperthyroidism in adults" and "Surgery in the treatment of hyperthyroidism: Indications, preoperative preparation, and postoperative follow-up" and "Thyroid storm".)